Best Trading Psychology Books: A Ranked List From 20 Years of Live Coaching

 The Books I Use in Live Coaching Sessions

-These are the books I draw from actively in sessions, most of them written by people I’ve interviewed on The Wall Street Coach Podcast.
-I can tell you not just what the book says, but what the author’s energy was like when they said it — and that context matters.
+These are the books I draw from actively in sessions, some of them written by people I've interviewed on The Wall Street Coach Podcast.
+I can tell you not just what the book says, but what the author's energy was like when they said it ‑ and that context matters.

 The books below are ones I draw from in live sessions ‑ frameworks that translate directly to what a trader is experiencing in the room.
 What distinguishes them from the canonical list isn't quality but applicability: these are the concepts I reach for when a trader is in a real pattern they can't see from the inside.